Connect with nature! That’s something many people have talked about during the pandemic.

 Many of you might have done some camping before.
 It’s the best way to connect with nature and see/learn perspectives.
 After a few days of camping, you’ll appreciate what you have.
 Something like a clean bathroom and running water.

-Going camping surely gives you the opportunity to reflect on what’s important in our life.
+Going camping surely allows you to reflect on what’s important in your life.
 At the same time, you gain confidence by overcoming a challenge.
 Setting small goals for the future!

 Gardening is also a great way to connect with nature.
 To clarify, gardening is not all about growing flowers.
 When you garden, you are aware of your surroundings.
 Yes, you become a part of nature!